 Q9.
 Does my application format really matter?
 I’d rather do it a different way than how you’ve requested.

 Yes, it definitely does.
 In studio, you’ll be working with a busy team executing complex written briefs, so we need to know you can correctly interpret and implement a set of written creative and formatting instructions with very little in the way of false starts or micromanagement from others.
-If your job application is executed just the way we’ve requested in the job ad, you’ve passed the first test, which is showing us you can do that.
+If your job application is executed just the way we’ve requested in the job ad, and you’ve nailed the right style and feel on your demos, you’ve passed the first test, which is showing us you can do that.